frenetic-lang/frenetic/guide/07-NCFirewall.md

 $ sudo mn --controller=remote --topo=single,4 --mac
 ```

-To facilitate testing, you can simply run fortune servers on all hosts, listening on the HTTP, SSH, and SMTP ports.
+To facilitate testing, you can simply run three copies of _fortune_ on each host that listen on the HTTP, SSH, and SMTP ports.
 We've included a shell script, `netcore-tutorial-code/fortune-http-ssh-smtp.sh` that does just that.
 Run it on each host:

 ```
 mininet> h1 ./fortune-http-ssh-smtp.sh &